Browse the knowledge base

 Your email provider stripped attachments

 Some Microsoft Defender or Gmail-quarantine policies strip attachments before forwarding (especially for executable-looking files or invoice-shaped files matching a phishing signature).
-The email arrives at our Activity log but with attachments_dropped: [list] — the body looks normal but no attachments survived.
-Look for this specifically if Activity log shows the email but no document.
+The email then arrives and appears in the Activity log, but no attachments survived — so no document is created.
+Look for this specifically if the Activity log shows the email but no document link.

 Quick test